GuilhE/KMP-ComposeUIViewController/README.md

 ##### Rules and considerations

-1. `@ComposeUIViewController` has a `frameworkName` parameter that must be used to specify the shared library framework's base name;
+1. `@ComposeUIViewController` has a `frameworkName` parameter that must be used to specify the shared library framework's base name (default is "shared");
 2. Only 1 `@ComposeUIViewControllerState` and * function parameters (excluding `@Composable`) are allowed in `@ComposeUIViewController` functions.

 For more information consult the [ProcessorTest.kt](kmp-composeuiviewcontroller-ksp/src/test/kotlin/composeuiviewcontroller/ProcessorTest.kt) file from `kmp-composeuiviewcontroller-ksp`.